duckdb/duckdb-web/docs/sql/indexes.md

 <div id="rrdiagram1"></div>

 `CREATE INDEX` constructs an index on the specified column(s) of the specified table.
 Compound indexes on multiple columns/expressions are supported.
-We currently only support unidimensional indexes.
+Currently unidimensional indexes are supported, [multidimensional indexes are not supported](https://github.com/cwida/duckdb/issues/63).

 ### Parameters